 The folk songs belong to Czech folk traditions.
 This means that the authors are unknown and the work could have a different meaning in relation to the region from which it originates.
 Folk tradition is characterized as a language used by the common people, like people living in the countryside compared to those in a city.
-Czech folk traditions are from when people didn’t know how to write a long time ago.
-It was due to the fact that people in the Czech villages kept telling each other stories, which then passed on and sometimes the story was edited, so it is very unlikely to ever find the original version.
+Czech folk traditions are from a time when people didn’t know how to write.
+It was due to the fact that people in the Czech villages kept telling each other stories, which then were passed on and sometimes the story was edited, so it is very unlikely to ever find the original version.
 People can still read these stories thanks to collectors of Czech folk traditions.
-These collectors went from village to village used for storytelling or songs being sung eventually were written down and put together to be published as a book.
+These collectors went from village to village collecting stories and songs that eventually were written down and put together to be published as a book.
 This collection of Czech folk traditions took place for the most part during the Czech National revival (19th century) when the Czech patriots wanted to get the Czech language back into the cities and make it the main language of the country instead of German, which was the language used by the officials.
-One of the best-known collectors were Karel Jaromir Erben, who published a collection of ballads Kytice and Bozena Nemcova, who collected fairy tales and released the famous book “Babicka”.
+One of the best-known collectors were Karel Jaromir Erben, who published a collection of ballads.
+Kytice and Bozena Nemcova, who collected fairy tales and released the famous book “Babicka”.

 Folk traditions include folk theater, folk dances, and folk songs.
 All this is called folklore.